Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 Edinburgh to Skye by Train

-If driving in Scotland and “on the left” sounds tricky, there is a train that departs Edinburgh Waverley and arrives in Mallaig about 6.5 hours later.
+If driving in Scotland “on the left” sounds tricky, a train departs Edinburgh Waverley and arrives in Mallaig about 6.5 hours later.

 The journey requires one change: check the ScotRail app for the destination legs before booking so that you know where to depart and change over.

-This train journey is special as it goes through some of the West Highland Way hike locations, such as Bridge of Orchy and Rannoch, and it goes over the Glenfinnan Viaduct, just like the Harry Potter train!
+This train journey is special because it passes through some of the West Highland Way hike locations, such as the Bridge of Orchy and Rannoch, and it crosses the Glenfinnan Viaduct, just like the Harry Potter train!

-From Mallaig Station, you can walk to the ferry port and sail to Armadale Pier in Skye (30 minutes) and then ride the very scarcely operated bus to Portree (1.5 to 3 hours).
+From Mallaig Station, you can walk to the ferry port and sail to Armadale Pier in Skye (30 minutes), or you can ride the very scarcely operated bus to Portree (1.5 to 3 hours).

 Use this journey planner to help marry up all of the stages of the journey.

-If choosing this option, consider that you won’t see much of Skye’s highlights unless you have a tour booked like this one.
+If you choose this option, you won’t see much of Skye’s highlights unless you have a tour booked like this one.

 An alternative train route is Edinburgh to Kyle of Lochalsh.

-It has three legs to the journey, which requires two separate changeovers, then a bus to Portree, which is a little more frequent than the bus from Armadale Pier to Portree.
+The journey has three legs: two separate changeovers and a bus to Portree, which is a little more frequent than the bus from Armadale Pier to Portree.

-The train takes anywhere between 6 hours 40 minutes and 7 hours 40 minutes, and the bus is just over one hour.
+The train takes between 6 hours and 7 hours 40 minutes, and the bus takes just over one hour.

 See Citylink for bus times.